How should you be using Instagram if you are an e-commerce-ready brand?

-In today’s Creative Inspiration we look at a fashion brand that is killing it on Instagram.
-Desigual is bold, trendy and hashtag-friendly, and a great example of Instagram best practice.
+In today’s Creative Inspiration, we look at a fashion brand that is killing it on Instagram.
+Desigual is bold, trendy, and hashtag-friendly, and a great example of Instagram best practices.

 E-commerce using Shoppable posts

 In case you have not been paying attention to Instagram, the platform has transformed itself this year to become a highly effective e-commerce environment, perfectly suited to brands that want to tell stories and sell their product.
 Given it is a platform born of great visual imagery, the real key to being successful, is to tell a story through visuals, back it up with clever copy that rounds out the experience, and make sure it is getting found by using the right hashtags.
 As in the post below, you can just feature the dress, or you can get creative and inspire the imagination.

 As an integrated experience, Shoppable Posts is very user-friendly for the shopper.
 Posts appear in your stream as normal but with a small shopping bag symbol in the bottom left corner and once touched, the price tags for the products you have tagged, appear over the image and then act as clickable links.
 The user clicks them and is taken to the point of sale.
 The Desigual image below tells a story with dramatic effect, and you can see the price tags once the icon is clicked.